AMEX: Android Multi-annotation Expo Dataset for Mobile GUI Agents: Android Multi-annotation EXpo (AMEX)

 \subsection{Level II: GUI Screen and Element Functionality Descriptions}

-Previous works on GUI elements often rely on predefined class names to convey the underlying meaning of each element.
+Previous works~\cite{Deka:2017:Rico, mud, bunian2021vins} on GUI elements often rely on predefined class names, such as ``image'' and ``text'', to convey the underlying meaning of each element.
+Rico Semantics~\cite{sunkara-etal-2022-towards} annotates the icons with slightly more detailed semantics information but the annotations are still classifications on icons.
 However, this classification-based method has significant limitations.
-For instance, a small triangle symbol typically indicates ``play'' in video or music interfaces, but it might also appear as part of a content creator's profile image.
-In such cases, the model erroneously interprets the symbol and repeatedly attempts to tap the icon to play the video.
-This issue arises because the class-based annotation approach focuses on class labels rather than truly understanding the functionality of each element in the surrounding context.
+For instance, a ``plus'' symbol typically indicates ``plus'' in calculator interfaces, but it means ``create a new task'' in a ToDo interface.
+This class-based annotation approach focuses on class labels rather than truly understanding the functionality of each element in the surrounding context, which may lead to a misunderstanding of the page layout.

 To ensure the dataset is truly instructive rather than merely icon detection, we focus on describing screen status and element functionalities.
-Consider the above mentioned example: instead of providing a bounding box for the small triangle and labeling it as ``ICON\_PLAY,'' we present the actual functionality of the element within its context (e.g., ``Opens the creator's personal page'').
-This strategy offers clear, instructive, and detailed description, enhancing the dataset's applicability.
-We adopt GPT-4o for the element-wise annotation to describe screens and interpret element functionalities.
-Given the compact and dense nature of GUI elements, we apply Set of Markers (SoM) techniques~\cite{yang2023set} to bolster GPT-4o's capability for visual localization.
-The coordinates of these elements are obtained and cleaned in the preceding phases (Section~\ref{sec:gui_interactive_element_grounding}).
-Additionally, recognizing that some elements possess abstract functionalities that are challenging to discern, we supplement the prompts for GPT-4o with in-app descriptions (if available) extracted from XMLs to enhance GPT-4o's comprehension of the screen.
-After the data generation, human annotators manually check 20\% of the descriptions of the element functionality.
-Further elaboration on this methodology is provided in Appendix~\ref{app:desc-detail}.
+Consider the above mentioned example: instead of providing a bounding box for the icon and labeling it as ``ICON\_PLUS'', we present the actual functionality of the element within its context (e.g., ``Create a new task'').
+This strategy offers a clear, instructive, and detailed description of the interactive element, enhancing the dataset's applicability.
+Besides, the traditional categories of ``IMAGE'' and ``TEXT'' provides very little information of the actual element functionality.
+Our annotation will provide a much more detailed and informative functionality for those elements (e.g., ``View the detail page of the 'Jazz Classics' playlist'' for the red left bottom ``compound'' element in Figure~\ref{fig:amex-elements}).
+Further elaboration on the collection and processing is provided in Appendix~\ref{app:desc-detail}.